insqu/sc/README.md

 Now the interesting bit, take a look at the OpenZeppelin documents here: https://docs.openzeppelin.com/contracts/4.x/erc20 and create a more interesting contract.\
 Your contract type will be an ERC20 contract, issuing a token.\
-Create and deploy a new token to the Rinkeby network with an interesting name, then distribute that token to your colleagues!
+Create and deploy a new token to the Goerli network with an interesting name, then distribute that token to your colleagues!
 - What is the name of your token?
 - What addresses did you send the token to?
 - and how was it achieved?